devizer/Universe.TinyGZip/README.md

 The best case is compression of random data.
 The worst - lorem ipsum

 ## may be useful?
-Method checks is System.IO.Compression.GZipStream supported and returns either System stream of TinyStream depending on check result:
+Method checks is System.IO.Compression.GZipStream supported and returns either System stream of Tiny stream depending on check result:
 ```csharp
 public static Stream GZipExtentions.CreateDecompressor(Stream gzipped)
 ```